How to Be Honest Toward God

 The Source of Our Inability to Be Honest

 I remember the book contained the following passage: “For many years, the thoughts that people have relied upon for their survival have been corroding their hearts to the point that they have become treacherous, cowardly, and despicable.
 Not only do they lack willpower and resolve, but they have also become greedy, arrogant, and willful.
 They are utterly lacking any resolve that transcends the self, and even more, they don’t have a bit of courage to shake off the strictures of these dark influences.
-People’s thoughts and lives are rotten, their perspectives on believing in God are still unbearably ugly, and even when people speak of their perspectives on belief in God it is simply unbearable to hear.
-People are all cowardly, incompetent, despicable, as well as fragile.
-They do not feel disgust for the forces of darkness, and they do not feel love for the light and the truth; instead, they do their utmost to expel them” (“Why Aren’t You Willing to Be a Foil?”).
+People’s thoughts and lives are so rotten that their perspectives on believing in God are still unbearably hideous, and even when people speak of their perspectives on belief in God it is simply unbearable to hear.
+People are all cowardly, incompetent, despicable, and fragile.
+They do not feel disgust for the forces of darkness, and they do not feel love for the light and the truth; instead, they do their utmost to expel them” (“Why Are You Unwilling to Be a Foil?”).

 Through these words, I realized that the source of our inability to practice that aspect of the truth pertaining to being honest is that we have been too profoundly corrupted by Satan.
 Satanic principles and logic such as, “Every man for himself and the devil take the hindmost,” “A man leaves his name behind wherever he stays, just as a goose utters its cry wherever it flies” and satanic philosophies of life, such as, “As a tree lives for its bark, a man lives for his face,” “Keeping silent on the faults of good friends makes for a long and good friendship,” and “Silence is golden, speech is silver, and he who talks a lot errs a lot” constrain our thinking and have taken over our hearts.
 Under the influence of these erroneous ideas and notions, we become ever more crooked, deceitful, selfish and lowly.
 When faced with various situations, in order to safeguard our own dignity and preserve our status and reputation in the eyes of others, we automatically lie and deceive.
 For instance, sometimes when we’re making up after having an argument with friends or family, we worry that if we say what we really think then we’ll be looked down upon or derided and may even damage the relationship.
 Thus, we do everything we can to disguise our feelings and are not willing to discuss our real thoughts.
 Sometimes we witness a colleague doing something that will have negative consequences for the company or other colleagues, but we don’t dare to call the colleague out for what he or she has done, fearing that the colleague will develop an unfavorable impression of us that might affect future collaboration.
 Alternately, we worry that the colleague may retaliate against or create difficulties for us in the future, all of which would be disadvantageous for our careers, and so we look the other way.
 Sometimes we make a mistake in our work and, worrying that we’ll be lectured by our boss or let go and not wanting to take responsibility, we think up every possible reason or excuse to explain away, exonerate or cover up the mistake.
 Satan works through all manner of satanic poisons, logic and principles to corrupt us and these, in turn, are the things by which we live.
 Lying becomes a habit, and sometimes, in order to cover up the first lie, we have to make up another lie.
 We are always on our guard against everyone else and no matter with whom we speak, we never speak truthfully—even in our prayers to God we lack sincerity.
 God is holy—how could we corrupt, filthy deceitful humans ever expect to have the chance to enter into the kingdom of heaven?